 EPF withdrawal Rules: Procedure

-If salaried persons wish to withdraw their EPF accounts, they have to submit form 19 to their ex-employers, who in turn, have to sign and attest it.
-To complete the withdrawal procedure, members have to submit various other documents, namely, resignation letter and a cancelled cheque in addition to form 19 to the EPFO.
+If salaried persons wish to withdraw their EPF accounts, they have to submit form 19 to their ex-employers, who in turn, have to sign and attest to it.
+To complete the withdrawal procedure, members have to submit various other documents, namely, resignation letter and a canceled cheque, in addition, to form 19 to the EPFO.

 EPF withdrawal rules: Purposes